 In case record reviews, whether motions for TPR are timely filed is evaluated using the Onsite Review Instrument requirements for CFSR Item 5 (Appropriate and timely permanency goal) to report on cases from all circuits in the State.
 In SFY 2018, reviews of Items 5d, 5e, 5f, and 5g show that of all the 66 cases reviewed, 9 children had been in foster care for at least 15 of the most recent 22 months.
 Of those 9 children, the agency filed or joined a motion for TPR in a timely manner in three cases (33% of the children).

 Of the remaining six children, a judicial exception to the requirement to file or join a motion for TPR existed regarding one child (or 17% of the children), resulting in 44% of the children reviewed meeting the ASFA requirements (4 of 9 children either had a filed TPR within the requisite period or there was an approved exception in his/her case).
 Regarding the one child where a judicial exception to the requirement to file a motion for TPR existed, those reasons were documented.
 There were 5 children that did not have TPR filed in a timely manner.
 One case was Not Applicable due to a missing case file.

-CIP, in collaboration with CWSB and Family Court, have begun compiling data regarding time to adoptions and possible reasons for delays in finalizing adoptions.
+CIP, in collaboration with CWSB and Maui CQI, have been compiling data regarding time to adoptions and possible reasons for delays in finalizing adoptions.
 Upon completion, CIP will work on addressing identified barriers to finalizing adoptions.
-As a part of this statewide project, in addition to providing information regarding statutory permanency deadlines in the Benchbook, Family Court judges have been trained on permanency timelines.
+As a part of this statewide project, Family Court Judges will be re-trained on permanency timelines.
 Family Court staff in all circuits have been trained on the importance of accurately and consistently coding permanency landmarks to assist in producing more concise data.